nikosev/simple-oidc-client/README.md

 oidc-client-js
 ```

 We are going to install them with npm, the Node.js front-end package manager.
-If you don’t have npm installed, you can follow these instructions on the npm website.
-Once npm is installed, open a command-line prompt in the `simple-oidc-client` folder:
+In the terminal move in the `simple-oidc-client` folder:

 ```
+cd simple-oidc-client
-$ npm install jquery
+npm install jquery
-$ npm install bootstrap
+npm install bootstrap
-$ npm install oidc-client
+npm install oidc-client
 ```

 By default, npm installs packages in the `node_modules` folder.